David R. Shonnard

 Richard and Bonnie Robbins Chair in Sustainable Materials

-Research interests are in the areas of sustainability, life-cycle environmental assessments, environmental transport processes, and forest-based biofuels.
+Research interests are in the areas of sustainability of the chemical industry, environmental life-cycle assessments, environmental transport processes, and forest-based biofuel process technology development.

 Life Cycle Assessment/Sustainability